The Figurine: Filming

 The film was shot in Lagos and Ada, Osun State for three months.
 The tourist attraction in Osun was shown in the movie by filming at the water falls, hills and the forests.
 MicCom Golf and Hotel Resort provided free accommodation for the cast and crew while they shot in Osun State, some scenes in the film were shot at the resort as well.
 The equipment used for the movie was gotten from Jungle Film Works; the only place in Nigeria at the time to get all the equipment needed for big budget movies.
 Jungle film Works eventually came on board as associate producers for the film.

-There were no professional stunts on ground, so most of the stunts were performed by Kunle Afolayan including a scene where the Priest was floating on the surface of the River; Kunle Afolayan was under the water lifting Ombo up.
+There were no professional stunt performers on ground, so most of the stunts were performed by Kunle Afolayan, including a scene where the Priest was floating on the surface of the River; Kunle Afolayan was under the water lifting Ombo up.
 Other stunts were also performed by Mayowa Adebayo.

 For the two Shrine scenes where Rain was needed, the crew were in a Village in Osun state so they had to contact the fire fighters from the city to help out.
 On the first day of shooting, there was not enough pressure for the water to create the needed effect; the water eventually got finished and the shoot was cancelled for that day and was shot all over again the next day.

 There was a lot of makeup and special effects used on Ombo (the Priest); He is not very old, so apart from body paintings, skin bags had to be applied on his face, long grey hairs had to be attached to his eyebrows to make him look weird and fake contacts were added to his eyes as well.

-According to the script, the house Sola and Mona live is supposed to be a Lagoon House.
+According to the script, the house in which Sola and Mona live is supposed to be a Lagoon House.
 It took three weeks; Kunle and the Location Manager, Biodun Apantaku visited all Houses in Lagos Island, but no one would release his house for a film shoot.
 The set later had to be created: the Set Designer had to erect a structure and create the necessary parts of the house (Sitting room, Kitchen and bedroom).
 However, sets for a couple of scenes were also created; for example, the mud house where the figurine was found was also erected.

 On a day of shooting, the crew were trying to move all the equipment to the Island by boat, including the generator: The boat capsized and shooting was shut down for over a week.
 When they resumed, smaller generators were gotten.
 As a result of the heavy lights they were using; One of the generators developed faults and everything that was brought blew up: the battery, the charger got burnt and the Shoot had to be cancelled for days again.